 We are a "controlled company" as defined under the Nasdaq Stock Market Rules because Mr. Xing Jin, our co-founder, chairman of the board of directors and chief executive officer, owns more than 50% of our total voting power.
-For so long as we remain a controlled company under that definition, we are permitted to elect to rely, and may rely, on certain exemptions from corporate governance rules.
-For example, we may rely on the exemption from the corporate governance rule that a majority of our board of directors must be independent directors.
-As a result, you may not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
+For so long as we remain a controlled company under that definition, we are permitted to elect to rely, and currently rely, on certain exemptions from corporate governance rules, including an exemption from the rule that a majority of our board of directors must be independent directors.

+Currently, the majority of the members of our board of directors are not independent directors.
+As a result, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.